0xkaden/smart-contract-attack-vectors/vulnerabilities/authorization-txorigin.md

 ## Authorization Through tx.origin

 `tx.origin` is a global variable in Solidity which returns the address that sent a transaction.
-It's important that you never use `tx.origin` for authorization since another contract can use a fallback function to call your contract and gain authorization since the authorized address is stored in `tx.origin`.
+It's important that you are aware of the risk of using `tx.origin` for authorization since another contract can use a fallback function to call your contract and gain authorization since the authorized address is stored in `tx.origin`.
 Consider this example:

 ```
 pragma solidity >=0.5.0 <0.7.0;